 Buying a new construction home might feel overwhelming.
 It doesn’t have to be.
 New build homes offer many sureties that older homes might not match.
 In many cases, there are actually fewer risks investing in a new home.
 Make a list of everything you need to know, and break it key into questions.
 This helps you get each piece of information you need in a way that’s easy to understand and discuss with your home builder.
-Start with these:
+To help you get started, we’ve compiled a list of 20 essential questions to ask your builder.

 1. How long has your builder been in the industry?